alindeman/upgradingtorails4/text/91_forking_and_loosening_version_constraints.markdown

 @@@

-This means that Bundler is using your version of `simple_form` instead of the official one which (in this example) does not support Rails 4.
+This means that Bundler is using your version of `simple_form` instead of the official one.

 It may be necessary to perform these steps for many gems in order to upgrade an application.
 Again, it may feel a bit like the whack-a-mole game.

-Because it can be a significant amount of work to make a gem compatible with Rails 4, consider [creating a pull request](https://help.github.com/articles/creating-a-pull-request) so that the gem maintainer can bring in the code changes in the official gem repository.
+If after resolving all versioning conflicts, the newly upgraded Rails application does not run properly, it may be because a gem does not support Rails 4 at a more fundamental level.
+In that case, file a bug on the GitHub issue tracker for that gem.
+Make sure to include any error messages or exception backtraces so that the gem maintainers can debug the issue more easily.